Gambling in California: Parimutuel wagering

 Parimutuel wagering on horse racing is permitted at racetracks and satellite wagering facilities, and online through advance-deposit wagering providers.
 Extended racing meets are held throughout the year at five tracks: Cal Expo, Del Mar, Golden Gate Fields, Los Alamitos, and Santa Anita.
 Four other fairgrounds tracks hold brief meets in the summer and early fall.
 There are 27 satellite wagering facilities throughout the state, most of them found at county fairgrounds, cardrooms, and tribal casinos.
 Racing and wagering is regulated by the California Horse Racing Board.
 As of 2018, the annual amount wagered on California races was $3.2 billion, with $662 million retained after payouts.

 Horse race wagering was legalized by voter referendum in 1933.
 Satellite wagering was first legalized at fairgrounds in 1985, and was expanded to private facilities in 2008.
 Advance-deposit wagering became legal in 2002.

 Indian gaming

 Federally recognized tribes can operate casinos under the federal Indian Gaming Regulatory Act.
 As of 2019, there were 63 casinos operated by 61 different tribes.
 The industry generates approximately $8 billion in annual revenue after payouts.
 Pursuant to tribal-state compacts negotiated with the state, tribes with larger casinos share a portion of their revenues with non-gaming or limited gaming tribes (those with fewer than 350 slot machines).
+Critics note that tribal casinos do not pay traditional California state taxes, which would generate billions of dollars annually.